std2main/bitwardenrs_heroku/README.md

 * Heroku-Postgresql
   * Free tier provides 10000 rows that is enough for 10 people.
   * My 5 year old vault contains 800 passwords and consumed 1000 rows in pgsql.
+* Autobus
+  * Daily backups of postgresql.
+  * Keep monthly backup for 1 year for free.

 ## Limitation
 * No Attachments.